-Standard TCP does not impose additional restrictions on the growth of the cwnd when a TCP sender is rate-limited.
-A rate-limited sender may therefore grow a cwnd far beyond that corresponding to the current transmit rate, resulting in a value that does not reflect current information about the state of the network path the flow is using.
+Standard TCP does not impose additional restrictions on the growth of the congestion window when a TCP sender is unable to send at the maximum rate allowed by the cwnd.
+In this case the rate-limited sender may grow a cwnd far beyond that corresponding to the current transmit rate, resulting in a value that does not reflect current information about the state of the network path the flow is using.
 Use of such an invalid cwnd may result in reduced application performance and/or could significantly contribute to network congestion.